 5 International SEO best practices for global expansion

-While you may feel like you’ve mastered SEO in your immediate environment, why stop there!
+While you may feel like you’ve mastered SEO in your immediate environment, why stop there?
 When it comes to digital marketing, the world is your oyster.
+Understanding the best international SEO practices can help you boost visibility on a worldwide scale.

 By optimising your website for a global audience, you can increase your outreach and expand your business in ways you never thought were possible.
 That’s not to say that going international is nothing short of a heady business endeavour.